Developer: Sanzaru Games, Santa Monica Studios

-Kratos and God of War are PlayStation icons and symbols for what the system can offer.
+Kratos and God of War are PlayStation icons and symbols of what the system can offer.
 This game was the biggest hit in 2005 and I went nuts for it like everyone else.
 It reinvented the action-adventure genre like no one else had with epic boss fights, cinematic combat, and insane-level design.
 We finally get all of this in portable form on the Vita.
 While it isn’t the most ideal version it’s still plenty of fun.

 God of War is really starting to show its age and flaws these days, that is really clear.
 It was a new idea, however well executed, but still had some issues.
 The game isn’t quite as epic as I remember thanks to newer games in the series being insanely huge.
 There are only two big boss fights in this game and I could swear there were more.
 The game is brutal in spots, but still rewarding with many secrets and areas to explore.